 As with exact date of birth, we recognise that very high amounts potentially increase the chance of certain people becoming identifiable.
-Consequently, for both the initial and the current amount, we encourage firms to provide a value of "9999999" for any record with an amount over £1,000,000 and we will then re-weight these values in our analyses.
+Consequently, for both the initial and the current amount, we encourage firms to provide a value of "999999" for any record with an annual benefit over £75,000 and we will then re-weight these values in future analyses.
 However we will accept and process data submissions containing exact values, but will replace this with the substitute value for the purposes of our analyses.